TheDeats/SwimMill/README.md

-Simulation of a fish eating pellets in a swim mill Final assignment of Operating Systems summer class This assignment focused on having the fish and pellets take turns moving using semaphores.
+Simulation of a fish eating pellets in a swim mill<br/>
+Final assignment of Operating Systems summer class<br/>
+This assignment focused on having the fish and pellets take turns moving using semaphores.<br/>
-Takeaways from this course:
+Takeaways from this course:<br/>
--Coding in C
+-Coding in C<br/>
---Header files
+--Header files<br/>
---Guard to protect against multiple inclusion of header files --Make files
+--Guard to protect against multiple inclusion of header files<br/>
+--Make files<br/>
--Semaphores to control multiple threads use of shared memory -Creating and accessing shared memory
+-Semaphores to control multiple threads use of shared memory<br/>
+-Creating and accessing shared memory<br/>
--Linux experience
+-Linux experience<br/>